What is Palliative Care?

 Palliative care is specialized health care for people living with a serious illness.
 This type of care is focused on providing relief from the symptoms and stress of an illness, and it is based on need, not prognosis.
 The goal is to improve quality of life for both the patient and the family.

-- Provide extra support and care for patient and family
+- Providing extra support and care for patient and family

-- Help with decision making around treatment options
+- Helping with decision making around treatment options

-- Use a team approach to address the needs of patients and their families
+- Using a team approach to address the needs of patients and their families

-- Work¬†in conjunction with other therapies that are intended to prolong life, including chemotherapy and radiation therapy
+- Working in conjunction with other therapies that are intended to prolong life, including chemotherapy and radiation therapy

-Any person who is experiencing a serious illness is appropriate for palliative care.
+Any patient experiencing a serious illness is a candidate for palliative care.
 It is appropriate for any age at any stage of serious illness, and it can be provided along with curative treatment.